Trade directory · Peoria metro · Arizona

 6

-Submit final licensing fee (varies by classification) and receive license certificate.
+Upon approval, pay licensing fees and receive ROC license number.
 License valid for 2 years with continuing education requirements for renewal.

 § D · Field notes